surveysolutions/docs/content/headquarters/accounts/workspaces/index.md

 The list supports filtering by workspace and role of the user, as well as narrowing down the users to a particular group:

-- 'missing workspaces' - users not assigned to any workspace.
+- '*missing workspaces*' - users not assigned to any workspace.
-- 'with disabled workspaces only' - users that don't have access to any enabled workspace.
+- '*with disabled workspaces only*' - users that don't have access to any enabled workspace.
-- 'locked users' - users with an account lock placed on them.
+- '*locked users*' - users with an account lock placed on them.
-- 'archived users' - users that have been archived.
+- '*archived users*' - users that have been archived.

 A search box allows to seek the list for a user with a particular account name or a full name.